Cuban music to stay home

 The also trumpeter, keyboard player, director, arranger and producer will make a concert with a group of friends, among them Buena Fe and Zeus, for the Cuban Television audience, so that it reaches every house.
 The date will be April 1st.

-Likewise, the energy overflowed in the presentation of Toques de Río, a band that gives a characteristic sound to their show, where hip hop and funky coexist with the tasty Cuban base of mambo and rumba.
-The themes chosen for the live broadcast this time were adapted and, having neither drums, they resorted to cajon and minor percussion.
+Likewise, the energy overflowed in the presentation of Toques de Río, a band that imprints a characteristic sound to its show, where hip hop and funky coexist with the tasty Cuban base of mambo and rumba.
+The topics chosen for the transmission live this time they adapted and since they didn't have drums or a tumbadora, they resorted to the cajon and minor percussion.

 "We are a large band of 12 musicians, so we had to reduce the instrumentation.
 We extreme the security measures, we anticipated that it would be a place with a good connection and the result was really pleasant ”, they expressed.